wp-plugins/x-forms-express/readme.txt

 == Frequently Asked Questions ==

+= Why does the layout selection not work? =
+You have the light/express version of this plugin and changing form layouts is only avialable in the full version.
+[Upgrade to the full version now](http://codecanyon.net/item/x-forms-wordpress-form-creator-plugin/5214711) and recieve 70% more functionality from this amazing tool.

+= Why cant I change the form theme? =
+You have the light/express version of this plugin and changing themes/color schemes is only avialable in the full version.
+[Upgrade to the full version now](http://codecanyon.net/item/x-forms-wordpress-form-creator-plugin/5214711) and recieve 70% more functionality from this amazing tool.

 = Why is the user-interface not displaying correctly? = Your theme's style.css might be interfering with the default css of the plugin.
 To customize the way the plugin is displayed in your theme either create styles overwriting the the styles called from /X Forms/css/ui.css or customize /X Forms/css/ui.css to suit your theme.